pippinbarr/cart263-2021/topics/ai/introducing-ml5js.md

 ### Ethics

-As mentioned, ml5.js's has an overt commitment to the ethical, cultural, and political issues surrounding machine learning and particularly data bias:
+ml5.js has an overt commitment to the ethical, cultural, and political issues surrounding machine learning and particularly data bias:

 > ml5.js aims to support broader public understanding of machine learning and foster deeper engagement with ethical computing, responsible data collection, and accessibility and diversity of people and perspectives in technology and the arts.

+No Justice, No Peace.

 ### Approachable API

 The homepage contains a code example of using ml5.js and we can at least see just how **little** code it required to get the basics up and running.
 Very few lines of code for something that turns out to be an object classification AI.
+This is very, very impressive.

 ### General examples